Aljgutier/aljgutier.github.io/posts/Financial Markets/20200930-MarketCycle.md

 # Market Cycle Visualization

 We plot the detailed market cycle information with *fmplot()*, which is defined on top of [matplotlib](https://matplotlib.org/).
-We define a market cycle plot by use of a stem chart, with the use of colored stems, without a marker (at the top of the stem).
-To plot a market cycle style plot we set *plottype* ="mktcycle."
+A market cycle plot, *plottype* ='mktcycle', designates a stem chart, with the use of colored stems, without a marker (at the top of the stem).
 We call the *fmplot()* function with the *variable* = *mcnr*.
 The *mcnr* variable was derived by *fmcycle()* and is contained in the detailed market cycle dataframe, dfmc.
 This variable is set to zero at the beginning of each market cycle.
 For a Bull market the variable increases (blue), until the last market high, prior to a 20% drop.
-Similarly, *mcnr* decreases from zero (red) until the market low prior to the market risng by 20.5% from the low.
+Similarly, *mcnr* decreases from zero (red) until the market low prior to the market rising by 20.5% from the low.
 This is a classic chart used to visualize Bull and Bear markets, for example, look at the [Inveso](https://www.invesco.com/us-rest/contentdetail?contentId=049233173f5c3510VgnVCM100000c2f1bf0aRCRD&audienceType=investors) chart for comparison.

 There are several additional options used in the example below.
 Setting *titlein* = TRUE appends the beginning and ending date of the input dataframe to the title.
 Most other inputs are easily understood.
 Documentation for all the input parameters is visible with Jupyter Shit+Tab feature.